-Google Drive Alternatives
+Google Drive and Google One Alternatives

 pCloud is one of the leading alternatives to Drive for individuals, especially because it comes with a free 10 GB plan.
 It also has some of Drive’s most appealing features, including seamless document sharing and cross-platform functionality.
 This is all packaged with secure client-side encryption and zero-knowledge privacy.

 Tresorit is emerging as a user-friendly file hosting and sharing service.
 It’s based in Switzerland and is compliant with GDPR.
 This means it offers some of the highest privacy protections around.
 Its focus on data residency flexibility, third-party audit, as well as source code testing, make it a very appealing option for corporates and large enterprises.
 It is, however, slightly expensive for individual users.

 Nextcloud is different from the other alternatives listed above, as it is a self-hosting solution that’s free and open-source (FOSS).
 This means that your data is stored in your own data center, or a server managed by you, instead of floating around in the cloud.
 These features make it an attractive option for those looking to exercise full control over their data while still allowing for collaboration and sharing through Nextcloud’s suite of products.

 Google Photos is an extremely popular service, particularly because it used to offer unlimited uploads of high-quality photos.
 Additionally, Google Photos also uses image recognition and AI to edit photos and make them look even better.

 However, starting June 2021, Google is fixing a 15GB limit even on high-quality photo uploads.
 This has led to many users looking for replacements that offer the same functionality and convenience.
 Some of these are: